FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R5

-which more generally can be written as
+documentclass article, which more generally can be written as

 ..
 L6